Project CAT (Cougars and Teaching)

 research on cougars in rural and suburban settings to better understand

 cougar-human interactions.
-K-12 students, teachers and local community members will
+K-12 students, teachers and local community members

-assist researchers in this extensive study of regional cougar populations.
+assisted researchers in this extensive study of regional cougar populations.

 quality habitat and open spaces for both.

 populations (elk, deer, and small mammals), which interact with the cougars.
-This will be done by enlisting
+This will be done by enlisting the help of K-12 and graduate students.

 for managing human development.